-- Turn off the lights.
-Do not attempt to replace the bulb immediately after turning off the lights. - The bulbs become very hot and may cause burns. - Do not touch the glass portion of the light bulb with bare hands.
+Turn off the lights.
+Do not attempt to replace the bulb immediately after turning off the lights.

+The bulbs become very hot and may cause burns.

+- Do not touch the glass portion of the light bulb with bare hands.
 When it is unavoidable to hold the glass portion, use and hold with a clean dry cloth to avoid getting moisture and oils on the bulb.

-Also, if the bulb is scratched or dropped, it may blow out or crack.

-Fully install light bulbs and any parts used to secure them.
+Also, if the bulb is constant of a dramad, it may blow out or erack. - Also, if the bulb is scratched or dropped, it may blow out or crack. - Fully install light bulbs and any parts used to secure them.
 Failure to do so may result in heat damage, fire, or water entering the headlight unit.
 This may damage the headlights or cause condensation to build up on the lens.